HarshitSaxena4222/MTHM038-Dissertation/Data-set/README.md

 **Content**

-The dataset consists of all information on the Formula 1 races, drivers, constructors, qualifying, circuits, lap times, pit stops, championships from 1950 till the latest 2023 season.
+The dataset consists of all information on the Formula 1 races, drivers, constructors, qualifying, circuits, lap times, pit stops, championships from 1950 till the 2023 season.

 **Acknowledgements**